thetanvi18/Weather-app/README.md

 # Weather-app
-About: This is my first personal project in which I made a simple weather information application using Python's Tkinter library and OpenWeatherMap API.
+About: This is my personal project in which I made a simple weather information application using Python's Tkinter library and OpenWeatherMap API.
 It allows users to retrieve real-time weather information for a specific city by entering the city name.

 Features
 Display Weather: Users can enter the name of a city and click the "Display Weather" button to retrieve and display weather information, including weather description, temperature, feels-like temperature, and wind speed.